 If you want to taste the fabulous wines of the region, take the road south towards Blenheim.
 This is the heart of the Marlborough wine region.
 Explore the vineyards and sample their sparkling Chardonnay, complex Pinot Noir, and many more.

 Useful tips: Make sure to notify your rental provider when you collect your vehicle about your inter-island travel plans.
 Inter-Island Ferry means the ferry trip on a car and passenger ferry in either direction between the North and South Islands of New Zealand.
-Note that it takes around 3 to 3.5 hours to travel from the North Island to the South Island with a ferry.
+Note that it takes around 3 to 3.5 hours to travel from the North Island to the South Island by ferry.

 Day 5: Visit the Botanic Gardens in Christchurch

 Explore central Christchurch for some local history at the charming heritage building of the Canterbury Museum, or stretch your legs with a leisurely walk through the Christchurch Botanic Gardens.

 Shop in the picturesque Spanish Mission style New Regent Street, or visit the funky Cashel Mall.

 Treat yourself and ride the Christchurch Gondola to enjoy stunning views of the city.
 Relax with a coffee or grab a snack at the Red Rock Cafe after, and check out what items to buy at the Shop at the Top.

 Useful tips: Note that from April to October, ice and snow can affect the roads.
 Snow Coverage is compulsory if renters want to drive their rental car above the snow line.

 Day 6: Experience the wonders of Queenstown